Millard House (Pasadena, California): Site selection and design

 Millard had stipulated that the house could not cost more than $10,000.
 Although Millard had initially wanted to build on a plateau, Wright subsequently convinced her to buy an alternate plot nearby, at the bottom of a ravine.
-According to Wright, the alternate site was cheap because it was "undesirable", but it had two eucalyptus trees, unlike Millard's original site which had no trees at all.
+According to Wright, the alternate site was cheap because it was "undesirable".
+This site had two eucalyptus trees, unlike Millard's original site, which had no trees at all.
 Wright envisioned that the house would rise from the bottom of the ravine, between the two trees.
 The house was to be known as La Miniatura, Spanish for "the miniature", since it was to be a relatively small, low-cost structure.
 Millard had specified that the house include a large living room, a master bedroom, and a guest room (the last of which could also be used as an office).
 Wright wrote in his autobiography that Millard wanted a dining room and servants' quarters, and that she did not want any cheap materials or poor workmanship.

 Wright worked on the plans while simultaneously designing Doheny Ranch, and by early 1923, he had sketched out plans for a house with patterned concrete tiles and flat roofs.
 The artist Olive Percival, a friend of Millard's, said that February that Millard wanted a palazzo–style house with a raised main floor.
 Wright appointed his apprentice Rudolph Schindler as the construction supervisor, while Wright's son Lloyd was tasked with completing the working drawings for the house.
 Early drawings for the house indicated a system of interlocking "male" and "female" blocks; however, details of these blocks' designs are scarce.
 Lloyd's drawings show that the house was to have a scored-concrete floor, a concrete frame, plaster walls, and plaster or wood ceilings.